 Books: 100% refund

 Parking: You may receive a pro-rated refund for parking fees and other optional fees.

 How can I register for classes if I'm not here during pre-registration?

 All students are able to register online through Campus Connection.
-If you're unable to register or just having problems trying to register early, contact your Academic Advisor or Student Success.
+If you're unable to register or just having problems trying to register early, contact your Academic Advisor or Department.